ankurayadav/graphdb-benchmarks/README.md

 </pre>

 ### Results of Queries benchmark.
-#### Query to find all movies and the genre of director "Steven Spielberg".
+#### Query to find all movies and their genre which are directed by director "Steven Spielberg".
 1. **Querying in cayley graph with bolt backend.**
 <pre>
 Ankurs-MacBook-Pro:graphdb-benchmark ankur$ go run main.go -db=cayley -bench=queries